Qatar Airways Banned Baggage Items

 A single hair curler containing hydrocarbon gas is permitted in either carry-on or checked baggage.
 The heating element must have a safety cover.
 You cannot use the hair curler on the aircraft or carry gas refills.

-Equipment with Pressurized Gas Canisters
+Equipment with Pressurised Gas Canisters

-Equipment with Pressurized Gas Canisters
+Equipment with Pressurised Gas Canisters

 Hydrocarbon Fuel